|ISBN 0-13-074410-7||Published by Prentice Hall in 1988.|

 In 1989 CNN Science and Technology Report covered the digital image editing method introduced in the book (see clip).
 We also made a short video (PixelFace), a portion of which was included in the CNN story.

-Especially after the book went out of print, it has become somewhat of a cult-classic, cherished by geeks and gurus for its irreverent distortions of the pictures of some well-known computer scientists that all worked at Bell Labs at the time the book first came out, e.g., Al Aho (now at Columbia University), Ken Thompson (now at Google), Dennis Ritchie (who sadly passed away in October 2011), Rob Pike (now at Google), Jon Bentley (now at Avaya), Doug McIlroy (now at Darthmouth), Theo Pavlidis (now retired from the State University of NY), Greg Chesson (now at Google), Luca Cardelli (now at Microsoft Research), and of course Peter Weinberger, one of our first victims of image transformations (now also at Google).
+Especially after the book went out of print, it has become somewhat of a cult-classic, cherished by geeks and gurus for its irreverent distortions of the pictures of some well-known computer scientists that all worked at Bell Labs at the time the book first came out, e.g., Al Aho (now at Columbia University), Ken Thompson (now retired from Google), Dennis Ritchie (who sadly passed away in October 2011), Rob Pike (now at Google in Australia), Jon Bentley (now at Avaya), Doug McIlroy (now at Darthmouth), Theo Pavlidis (now retired from the State University of NY), Greg Chesson (sadly passed away in June 2015), Luca Cardelli (now at Microsoft Research), and of course Peter Weinberger, one of our first victims of image transformations (now also at Google).
 (See pjw.html for some background on this.)

 In retrospect, the book is also notable for first coining the term digital darkroom.
 At the time the book was published, the term most commonly used was the misnomer 'electronic darkroom.'
 The pico and popi (portable pico) editors predate many now familiar mainstream photo editing programs, such as Adobe Photoshop.
-You can still find many of the effects from the book among the more popular effects that are included in Photoshop.
+You can still find many of the effects from the book among the more popular effects that are included in Photoshop (though without credit to the book alas).

 The book also made some seemingly wild predictions about the coming switch to digital photography.
 For instance, on page 8, it says: